zeljkoobrenovic/grounded-architecture/_posts/2023-04-15-appendix-cloud.markdown

 > **IN THIS SECTION, YOU WILL:** Get a mix of key distributed and messaging system topics combined with modern public cloud engineering themes.

+Cloud design patterns are useful because they turn recurring distributed-systems problems into recognizable design choices.
+For architects, they provide a practical vocabulary for discussing trade-offs in scalability, resilience, messaging, and operational control.

 ## Overview

-Cloud Design Patterns offer a mix of key distributed and messaging system topics and modern public cloud engineering themes.
+Cloud Design Patterns combine key ideas from distributed systems and messaging with modern public cloud engineering themes.

 I grouped these patterns into the following categories:
 * Performance and Scalability,